built-on-openfin/workspace-starter/how-to/workspace-platform-starter/docs/how-to-customize-workspace-browser-page-sharing.md

 Endpoints support an action and request/response function (see [How To Define Endpoints](./how-to-define-endpoints.md)).
 Workspace platform starter checks to see if you have specified the following endpoints when implementing sharing:

 - share-get
-- share-save
+- share-set

 You can see we are using the default built in fetch support and passing fetch options via config.

 Endpoints have a default **fetch** implementation where you can just point to rest endpoints but you could also have a custom module (see [how to add a module](./how-to-add-a-module.md) that implements your own logic.

-## What Would The Share-Save Endpoint Need To Support?
+## What Would The Share-Set Endpoint Need To Support?

 ### Request To Your Endpoint For Sharing A Page